Oleson-Cybersec/Magic_Mirror_RP4/Raspberry_Pi_Setup/C)_Optional_Update_User&Hostname.md

 * Strengthened our default password
 * Strengthened our root password
-* Strengthened our account overall by customing the default username
+* Strengthened our account overall by changing our default username
 * Setup your home directory for your new username
-* Having your Wifi up and operational so you don't have to rely on an ethernet cable.
-This gives you the Wifi option now, which in turn reduces the amount of cable management
+* Configured BIOS to your region & timezone
+* Configured to autologin your default account so your Magic Mirror will start up automatically when you turn your Pi on
+* Connected to your network via ethernet & WiFi